 What is NIS2?

 NIS2 distinguishes between essential entities and important entities.
-In general terms: medium-sized and large organisations (50+ employees or more than €10 million in annual turnover) in the sectors below fall under the directive.
+In general terms: medium-sized and large organisations (50+ employees or more than €10 million in annual turnover) in the sectors below need to be compliant.

-Unsure whether your organisations falls under NIS2?
-Contact your national cybersecurity authority or request a baseline assessment to find out exactly where you stand.
+Unsure whether your organisation needs to be compliant under NIS2?
+Contact your national cybersecurity authority or request a Safesecur Group baseline assessment via our contact form to find out exactly where you stand.

 The four pillars of NIS2

-The directive is build on four concrete obligations that every covered organisations must fulfill.
+The directive is build on four key obligations that every organisations must fulfill.

-Significant incidents must be reported to the competent authority within 24 hours as an early warning, followed by a full incident report within 72 hours.
+Significant incidents must be reported to the designated authority within 24 hours as an early warning, followed by a full incident report within 72 hours.

 Organisations are also responsible for the cybersecurity practices of their suppliers and service providers.

-Board members bear ultimate responsibility and can be held personally liable in cases of demonstrable negligence.
+Board members bear ultimate responsibility and can be held personally liable in case of demonstrable negligence.

 Core obligations